kmarkeybraves/Justin-Watkins.github.io/05-Segmentation.md

 demo_data$age[is.na(demo_data$age)] <- mA
 ```

-Using averages is interesting because if you looked at the entire data set, you would find that very few know individuals are the average age.
+Using averages is interesting because if you looked at the entire data set, you would find that very few known individuals are the average age.
 This is a known issue when designing everything from airplane cockpits to gloves.
 We could also simulate the distribution and randomly assign values from that distribution.
 However, that technique also has issues.
 Once again, just be aware of what you are doing and think critically about it.
 If you can reasonably justify an approach, it is good enough.

 We know that about 58% of our fans are married.
 How should we approach this one?
 Is the pattern for marriage random?
 Assuming that the individual is married 58% of the time if we randomly pick one, will that be more accurate than simply saying everyone is married?
 We can't tell here.
 We could pull out Bayes' theorem and devise various ways to estimate the likelihood that a person is married.
 Since we only deal with 2% of our data, we will use simple imputation of random guesses with a discrete probability.